-It belonged to Janet Barclay who ran her 1840s bush inn and home with kindness and authority.
+It belonged to Janet Barclay (pictured below) who ran her 1840s bush inn and home with kindness and authority.
 In the isolation of the Australian bush, she made everything, including clothes for herself and growing family.

 Janet was left with her seventeen year old son as the man of the house when her husband and oldest son went to the Ballarat gold diggings in the 1850s.
 Her three oldest boys joined the New Zealand gold rush a decade later.